POSITION DESCRIPTIONS & REVIEWS

 These conversations, while initially intimidating, are generally experienced as affirming and supportive.
 They provide clergy and lay employees with an opportunity to reflect upon their work, a forum for making suggestions to improve their work environment, and a means of establishing mutually agreed upon goals for their ministry.”

-Below we offer performance review tools to help frame positive and effective discussions.
+We offer the following performance review tools to help frame positive and effective discussions.